Ninestein666/Healthcare-Insurance-Cost-Analysis-Assessment/README.md

 * Seaborn: Built on top of Matplotlib, used for making statistical graphics and visualizations more attractive and informative.
 * Plotly: Used for creating interactive visualizations and dashboards.

+## - Best Practices & Notes
+* for future projects i will avoid using a direct path for my data files and instead i will use.env files and push them to .gitignore to keep sensitive information secure.

 ## Credits